j1cs/docker-lamp/README.md

-## Alpine docker with lamp
+## Docker with LAMP stack based on Alpine Linux

-This is a docker file that take an image from alpine linux and create a lamp stack
+This docker contain a LAMP stack installed from scratch

 ## Installation
 ### grab from docker hub